particle-iot/app-notes/AN004-Interpreting-Cloud-Debug-2/README.md

 This guide mostly concentrates on cellular issues (Electron, E Series, and Boron).

+The files for this application note can be found in the [Github repository](https://github.com/particle-iot/app-notes/tree/master/AN004-Interpreting-Cloud-Debug-2) for this project.

 ## Decoding u-blox AT Commands

 In order to decode the u-blox AT commands you'll probably need to use the (somewhat confusing) AT Commands Manual.
 There are two different versions: